CraigWilliams/BeautifyRuby/README.md

   ctrl + cmd + k on OS X, or ctrl + alt + k on Windows
 ```

-If your file turns blank you can configure your ruby interpreter under Preferences -> Package Settings -> BeautifiRuby -> Settings Default
+If your file turns blank you can configure your ruby interpreter under Preferences -> Package Settings -> BeautifyRuby -> Settings Default

 I do